hupili/python-for-data-and-media-communication-gitbook/notes-week-11.md

 The length of df is 203482
 ```
 ![Image](1.png)
 Their are more than 200 thousand lines in this dataframe.
-However, this is the very beginning and we can extract the time series from it.
+However, this is the very beginning and we can extract data by different time series from it.

 ### Sample
 In early stage, we can use `sample()` to return a random sample of items from an axis of object.
 The sample procedure may lower the reliability but help us deal with large amount of data which are hard for making a census.
 One can make inferences or extrapolations from the sample to the population.
 See this step of sampling: